 What can I do to facilitate breastfeeding?

-If the caesarean section has been caused by a loss of wellbeing of the baby, and this causes mother and baby to be separated, and the baby has to be admitted without the possibility of breastfeeding, we have to get to work and start, before about 8 o’clock, to stimulate the breast and manually extract colostrum every 2-3 hours.
+If the cesarean section has been caused by a loss of well-being of the baby, and this causes mother and baby to be separated, and the baby has to be admitted without the possibility of breastfeeding, we have to get to work and start, before about 8 o’clock, to stimulate the breast and manually extract colostrum every 2-3 hours.
 The colostrum can be stored so that it can be given to the baby when it is ready to start eating.

-Which postures are the best?
+Which positions are the best?